KBA-Learning/KBA-CHF/README.md

 # Automobile Application

- Note: Clone this repository and execute go mod tidy command within the Chaincode, Client and Events folder.
+ Note: Clone this repository and execute <b>go mod tidy</b> command within the Chaincode, Client and Events folder.

 # Commands For Executing this application
 ## Bring up the Test network